 Certificate III In Light Vehicle Mechanical Technology

-This qualification covers the skills and knowledge required to perform a broad range of tasks on a variety of light vehicles in the automotive service and repair industry.
+This qualification reflects the role of individuals who perform a broad range of tasks on a variety of light vehicles in the automotive retail, service and repair industry.

-⇒ Students must be a minimum of 18 years of age or turning 18 years of age prior to the commencement of their study.
+⇒ Students must be a minimum of 18 years of age, or turn-ing 18 years of age prior to commencement of their study.

-⇒ Students require a completed Year 10 or equivalent; Non-school-leavers are selected according to eligibility and merit, vocational experience, prior study, LLN level, and personal competencies.
+⇒ Students require a completed Year 10 or equivalent; or Non school-leavers are selected according to eligibility and merit, vocational experience, previous study, LLN lev-el and personal competencies .

 The anticipated time to complete the course is 78 Weeks, comprising of: